brook-g/effective-octo-goggles/_posts/2024-05-13-Choice-is-a-luxury.md

 ---
 layout: post
-subtitle: and here’s why you should
+subtitle: a luxury you're unaware of
 ---
 You have been endowed with a luxury that’s taken for granted.